-All right, so your new film is about a cowgirl, a reporter, a nurse and a teacher.
+All right, so your new film is about a cowgirl, a reporter, a nurse, and a teacher.
 They all have different personalities, different views on life, and different socioeconomic backgrounds.
 In fact, they have almost nothing in common.
 Almost.
-The one thing they do have in common is that the Casting Director made sure that they were all hot.
+The one thing they do have in common is that the casting director (or the artist in drawn works) made sure that they were all hot.

 This can become particularly noticeable when characters living below the poverty line sport five-hundred dollar haircuts, or when the nomad who has been living out in the wilderness for years has perfect skin and teeth.